mywristbands/puptinder/Sprint_Planning_Meeting_3.md

 ### Tammy Lee

 What I have done: Connect Firebase onto our app.
-Design API endpoints that the front will call.
+Discuss API endpoints that the front will call.
+Designed collection and document structure with Elias.
+Write security rules on Firestore, which are not pushed to Github, but have some [operations](https://github.com/ECS189E/project-f19-puptinder/commit/d2543bbe694f19862aaa524287e4ac55d3174ee0) on the Login that were used to test out rules.

-Any roadblocks: Need another meeting with Elias to discuss Firebase rules and data storage design in detail.
+Any roadblocks: None.

-What I plan to do: Decide best way to structure documents and collections on Firestore.
-Finish coding API functions.
-Continue working on messaging and seeing how I can incorporate calendar.
+What I plan to do: Continue implementing API functions since Elias just pushed updates to Api.swift.
+Continue working on messaging flow and seeing how I could possibly include calendar.

 ### Hajra Mobashar